further-reading/scrapy-gui/README.md

 > For example `load_selector(response)` will load your response into the UI.

-When you run the code a window named `Shell UI` will open that contains the `Tools`, `Source` and `Notes` tabs from the standalone window mentioned above.
+When you run the code a window named `Scrapy GUI` will open that contains the `Tools`, `Source` and `Notes` tabs from the standalone window mentioned above.